DKMitt/wifi-react-air-quality/README.md

 ----

 ### WiFi Air Quality App Description
-App & Device can be used to monitor weather conditions in agricultural, industrial or commercial applications and can be expanded to monitor numerous other types of data according to the need of the client, market and by sensors available.
+App & Device can be used to monitor indoor air quality conditions in agricultural, industrial or commercial applications and can be expanded to monitor numerous other types of data according to the need of the clients, market and or by sensors applied to the application.

-Project is to measure the temperature and humidity in real time with sensors and then transmit the data via WiFi to Firebase, a real-time cloud database, and then display the data with various web technologies in a website interface.
+Project is to measure the Carbon Dioxide (eCO2) readings and Volatile Organic Compounds (VOCs) readings in real time with sensors and then transmit the data via WiFi to Firebase, a real-time cloud database, and then display the data using a React.JS website interface in real time.

 ----